commonsyllabi/explorer/README.md

 - have a confirmed field on the user model
 - -  this led to discovering that the model wasn't properly updating due to `OmitZero()` bug. this led to refactoring of first getting the model, updating the required fields, and then calling update to the database. the question: is it ok to just send the full entity client side?
+- - the way this is solved is by figuring out update with omitzero: to do that, we have to remove the `not_null` constraint on the created_at (adding a default of current_timestamp as a countermeasure)
 - so now i'm updating all the tests for the handlers in order to comply with this new approach
 - tests
 - - user create/confirmation flow (implement)